Chris-J-Patrick/Detailing-Website-React/README.md

 #### 2. **Rewards System**

 The rewards system is a key feature that incentivizes customer loyalty by awarding points for various actions.
-Core aspects include:

 - **Points Tracking**: Each user has an associated rewards balance that is updated based on their spending.
 - **Redeeming Points**: Users can redeem their accumulated points for discounts on services.